 Mattress Mick’s got nothing on this place.
 This is the greatest gathering of mattresses you’ve ever seen, taking up most of the floor space in a warehouse in Glasnevin.
 With stacks and stacks 20 and 30 deep, even the most sensitive of princesses could get a decent 40 winks here.
 If it wasn’t, that is, for the occasional high-pitched squishing noise coming from the machine that bales up mattress innards in preparation for recycling.
 Meet the man behind Eco Mattress Eco Mattress does two very valuable things simultaneously.
 As a social enterprise, it provides jobs and hands-on work experience for people in the north inner city.
 It also recycles old m

-We all know Grand Canal as the home of Google but unbeknownst to many, tucked among the tech giants is a building where ancient crafts are still practised, The Design Tower.
-The Tower’s seven stories of studios play host to jewellers, fashion designers, conservationists and more.
-In the fourth instalment in our series exploring The Design Tower, Dublin.ie meets sculptor and painter Elizabeth O’Kane to talk about her path to art, her craft and the building itself.
-I always wanted to be an artist but I went to quite an academic school in Northern Ireland.
-I completely messed up my art paper and thoug
+We all know Grand Canal Dock as the home of Google but, unbeknownst to many, tucked among the tech giants is a building where ancient crafts are still practiced.
+At The Design Tower, seven stories of studios play host to jewellers, fashion designers, conservationists, sculptors and more.
+In our series exploring The Design Tower, Dublin.ie meets long-time resident Elizabeth O’Kane.
+She is a sculptor and painter, who has worked at The Design Tower for almost 20 years.
+She tells us about her path to art, her cra

-In recent years, Dublin has lost some of its most important creative spaces to a building boom that’s reminiscent of the Celtic Tiger era.
-Block T in Smithfield and South Studios near Cork Street were both closed down in 2016 with a significant loss of square footage for artists, photographers, designers and writers.
-In their place, however, a new generation of co-working spaces – aimed specifically at servicing Dublin’s creative communities – is coming into being.
-Although they have become abundant in many European capitals in the last few years, co-working spaces are a relatively new arrival in the Dublin property market.
-In the past 12 months the number
+The evolution of Dublin’s creative spaces In recent years, Dublin has lost some of its most important creative spaces to a building boom that’s reminiscent of the Celtic Tiger era.
+Block T and South Studios were both closed down in 2016 with a significant loss of square footage for artists, photographers, designers and writers.
+Since then, The Joinery, Moxie Studios, Monster Truck and Richmond Studios have all followed suit.
+Our vision was to create a unique, shared workplace in Dublin city centre.
+In their place, however, a new generation of coworking spaces have come along.
+And many of them are aimed specifically at servicin